lmnr-ai/lmnr/README.md

 Think of it as DataDog + PostHog for LLM apps.

 - OpenTelemetry-based instrumentation: automatic for LLM / vector DB calls with just 2 lines of code + decorators to track functions (powered by an amazing [OpenLLMetry](https://github.com/traceloop/openllmetry) open-source package by TraceLoop).
-- Semantic events-based analytics.
-Laminar hosts background job queues of LLM pipelines.
-Outputs of those pipelines are turned into metrics.
-For example, you can design a pipeline which extracts "my AI drive-through agent made an upsell" data, and track this metric in Laminar.
+- Online evaluations: Laminar can host your custom evaluation code or prompts and run them as your application traces arrive.
-- Built for scale with a modern stack: written in Rust, RabbitMQ for message queue, Postgres for data, Clickhouse for analytics
+- Built for scale with a modern stack: written in Rust, RabbitMQ for message queue, Postgres for data, Clickhouse for analytics.
-- Insightful, fast dashboards for traces / spans / events
+- Insightful, fast dashboards for traces / spans / events / evaluations.

 Read the [docs](https://docs.lmnr.ai).